-Last year, we saw an all-new Ford Focus that became an instant rockstar in the compact class.
+In 2013, the all-new Ford Focus became an instant rockstar in the compact class.
 Buyers were surprised by how far the model had come from its inauspicious beginnings.
-A similar transformation is happening with the Kia Forte as an all-new model hits dealerships.
-The 2014 Forte out-delivers its predecessor in nearly every respect, but is the revamp enough to top the celebrated Focus?
+A similar transformation occurred for the Kia Forte when an all-new model hit dealerships in 2014.
+Now more than ever before, the Forte out-delivers its predecessor in nearly every respect.
+But is the recent revamp enough to top the celebrated Focus?

-Forte wears sharp new styling to keep it from getting lost in the compact shuffle.
-The look is dramatically different -- longer, lower and wider.
-All that growth translates to a roomier interior, especially in the back, and a midsize trunk.
-The seats are plusher and more supportive than before, and heat is now available for the rear.
-Kia has engineered out most of the wind noise apparent in the outgoing model.
-The sedan will be joined by a hatchback and coupe later in the year.
+The Forte wears sharp styling to keep it from getting lost in the compact shuffle: longer, lower and wider.
+All that growth translates to a roomier interior, especially in the back, along with a midsize trunk.
+The seats are plusher and more supportive than ever before, and heat is now available for the rear.
+Kia has also engineered a quieter cabin.
+As an added bonus, a hatchback and coupe are now available alongside the more traditional sedan.

-The new base powertrain is a 148-horsepower 1.8-liter four-cylinder matched to a six-speed manual or six-speed automatic, a setup that yields 37 mpg on the highway.
-Last year's 2-liter, now with 173 horsepower, continues as an option.
-When the coupe arrives, it will be available with a 201-horsepower turbocharged 1.6-liter.
+The base powertrain is a 148-horsepower 1.8-liter four-cylinder matched to a six-speed manual or six-speed automatic, a setup that yields 37 mpg on the highway.
+A 2-liter 173 horsepower version is also available as an option.
+The coupe houses a 201-horsepower turbocharged 1.6-liter.
 All but the base Forte offer driver-selectable electric steering with three settings: comfort, normal and sport.

 The Focus Formula

 A quick look around the Focus reveals that it's a cut above what buyers are used to in an economy car.
-Its exterior styling is sharp and expressive, and the interior surrounds you with high-quality materials.
+Its exterior styling is dynamic and expressive, and the interior is full of high-quality materials.
 The dashboard layout, in particular, conveys a reassuring level of quality and refinement.

 The Ford's 2-liter four-cylinder is good for 160 horsepower, yet it still delivers up to 40 mpg on the highway.
 Crisp handling and a well-balanced suspension contribute to an overall feeling of satisfaction in daily driving.
 The turbocharged ST model provides a massive boost to 252 horsepower for eye-opening performance.
 The lineup also includes an all-electric model for the eco-minded.